hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 ### Import a module and choose a function to use

 `import` means import a module from the Internet. you can import modules by writing `import`+ module name on terminal.
-And there are many modules out there, commonly used modules like [numpy](https://docs.scipy.org/doc/numpy/user/quickstart.html),[scipy](http://scipy.github.io/devdocs/tutorial/index.html), *click to check out more details*
+And there are many modules out there, commonly used modules like [numpy](https://docs.scipy.org/doc/numpy/user/quickstart.html),[scipy](http://scipy.github.io/devdocs/tutorial/index.html), *click to check out more details.*

 eg: `import numpy` to import a module called numpy.
 (Generally, "import" is always written on the top to indicate readers what kind of module and functions you will use.)